awesome-gptX/awesome-gpt/README.md

 ### Go
 - [doctorgpt](https://github.com/ingyamilmolinar/doctorgpt) DoctorGPT is a lightweight self-contained binary that monitors your application logs for problems and diagnoses them.

+### Kotlin
+- [GPT-Assistant](https://github.com/sunshine0523/GPT-Assistant) GPT Assistant is a software that integrates GPT into the operation of Android devices.

 ## API tools